polkascan/py-substrate-metadata-docs/docs/hydradx/omnipool.md

 ---------
 ### LiquidityRemoved
-Liquidity of an asset was removed to Omnipool.
+Liquidity of an asset was removed from Omnipool.
 #### Attributes
 | Name | Type | Composition
 | -------- | -------- | -------- |